 Students are advised at the time of applicant information, interview sessions and during new student orientation as to the time and schedule commitments required in the Program.
-The Department of Nurse Anesthetist Practice must balance a reasonable time off policy with meeting certification eligibility requirements which is an obligation for both the program and the student during enrollment.
+The Department of Nurse Anesthesiology must balance a reasonable time off policy with meeting certification eligibility requirements which is an obligation for both the program and the student during enrollment.
 This policy strikes a balance between reasonable safeguards for the health and well-being of students, preceptors, and patients while at the same time setting a standard for expected professionalism and teamwork.
-Students once enrolled, who do not comply with the time commitments and/or who do not comply with the time off policy and procedures as outlined are subject to deferral of graduation or dismissal
+Students once enrolled, who do not comply with the time commitments and/or who do not comply with the time off graduation or dismissal.